etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `current_version` (Number) The version of the pipeline that is currently writing to the output table.
 - `destination` (Attributes) (see [below for nested schema](#nestedatt--destinations--destination))
-- `parsing_errors` (Attributes) Parsing errors that occur during the transformation of the pipeline.
+- `parsing_errors` (Attributes) Deprecated: replaced by row errors in a future API version.
+Parsing errors that occur during the transformation of the pipeline.
 If a pipeline is being refreshed, these errors will be for the refreshing pipeline. (see [below for nested schema](#nestedatt--destinations--parsing_errors))
 - `refresh_version` (Number) The version of the pipeline that is currently writing to the temporary refresh table.
 Only specified if there's currently a refresh in progress.
 - `retention_data` (Attributes) Etleap can remove old rows from your destination.
 This is a summary of the data retention.
 If a pipeline is being refreshed, this will be the summary for the refreshing pipeline. (see [below for nested schema](#nestedatt--destinations--retention_data))
+- `row_errors` (Attributes) Row errors that occur during the transformation of the pipeline.
+If a pipeline is being refreshed, these errors will be for the refreshing pipeline. (see [below for nested schema](#nestedatt--destinations--row_errors))
 - `schema_change_activity` (Attributes List) Array of schema change objects.
 If a pipeline is being refreshed, the schema change activities will be for the refreshing pipeline. (see [below for nested schema](#nestedatt--destinations--schema_change_activity))

 <a id="nestedatt--destinations--destination"></a>